Coordination Event Detection and Initiator Identification in Time Series Data: Experimental setup

 \subsubsection{Baboon trajectories}

-In this dataset, high-resolution GPS collars track 26 individuals of a troop of olive baboons (\emph{Papio anubis}) living in the wild in Mpala Research Centre, Kenya \cite{crofoot2015data,strandburg2015shared}.
+High-resolution GPS collars track 26 individuals of a troop of olive baboons (\emph{Papio anubis}) living in the wild in Mpala Research Centre, Kenya \cite{crofoot2015data,Strandburg-Peshkin1358}.
 The data consists of latitude-longitude location pairs for each individual at one observation per second.
-We analyze a subset of $16$ individuals whose collars remained functional for a $9$ day period (419,095 time steps).
-The task is to automatically detect periods of coordinated group movement and to identify the initiator(s) of these periods, as well as to classify the type of leadership mechanism employed.
+We analyze a subset of $16$ individuals whose collars remained functional for a ten day period (419,095 time steps).
+In addition, in the first two days of baboon tracking, there are four group activities labeling by experts: sleeping, hanging out, coordinated progression, and coordinated non-progression~\cite{li2016adversarial}.
+We show later that by using only following network density as a feature to perform activity classification, we can get high accurate results of activity prediction.